Shubham007-tech/simple_Blinkit_product_page/README.md

 # simple_Blinkit_product_page
-just a clone page of Blinkit.in
+just a clone of Product page of Blinkit.in

 tech stack used - Mongodb , Html , css , javascript